ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 *custom.js to activate the VirtelMacros function*

-The custom.js file must be activated as described in “Site customization of Javascript functions”, page 124.
+The custom.js file must be activated as described in “Site customization of Javascript functions” <#_V456UG_124.

 Once this has been done, each VIRTEL Web Access user has access to one or more macros.json files stored in: